seeess1/seeess1.github.io/projects-tennis.md

 ## Fun

-My friend Michael and I created bagel-themed grips for tennis rackets.
-Michael is the mastermind behind the concept and artwork.
+My friend Michael and I created bagel-themed grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
 I put together [our website](https://www.bageled.nyc/), which includes a cloud-based Python script for scraping scores from pro tennis matches across the globe:

 ```python
 def score_analyzer():